 The Federal Employers’ Liability Act (FELA) offers crucial protection and compensation to railroad employees who sustain injuries or suffer from occupational illnesses.
 If you’ve experienced a railroad-related injury, understanding the FELA claim process is essential to maximize your chances of recovering the appropriate damages.
-In this comprehensive guide, our expert Chicago’s FELA lawyers at Hoey and Farina unpack the FELA claim process and discuss potentially recoverable damages.
+In this comprehensive guide, our expert Chicago’s FELA lawyers at Hoey & Farina, P.C. unpack the FELA claim process and discuss potentially recoverable damages.
 We’ll also discuss the best strategies for securing favorable settlements and verdicts in FELA claims.

 What Exactly Is a FELA Claim?